ArnovanHilten/GenNet/README.md

 ### Jupyter notebook

 The original jupyter notebooks can be found in the jupyter notebook folder.
 Navigate to the jupyter notebook folder and start with `jupyter notebook`.
 The notebooks are not updated but can be a useful source to understand the main code and/or to create .npz masks (to define connections between layers).
+For more freedom in designing your own networks you can define your network [here](https://github.com/ArnovanHilten/GenNet/blob/master/GenNet_utils/Create_network.py#L25) and create masks using the notebooks.

 ### More